JKHeadley/rest-hapi/README.md

 }
 ```

-Then users with the `Admin` scope value would have full access to the scope while users with the `User` scope value would only have read access.
+Then users with the `Admin` scope value would have full access to the document while users with the `User` scope value would only have read access.
 Users without either scope value would have no access to the document.

 rest-hapi provides several options for populating a document's scope.
 One option is through the `routeOptions.documentScope` property.
 Any values added to this property will be copied over to a document's `scope` property upon its creation.